 Another method is to check the motherboard specifications.
 Often, older motherboards, particularly in the budget range, did not specify the amount of VRMs they had.

 Power Stages / Power Phases / Phase Power Design is a specification given to indicate the amount of VRMs on a motherboard.
-Motherboard specifications will tell you the Power Phases in the form of following numbers:
+Motherboard specifications will tell you the Power Phases in the form of the following numbers:

 The number preceding the + sign indicates the amount of Power Phases for the CPU.
 The number after the + sign indicates the Power Phases for the RAM.

-Higher end motherboards have a higher number of Power Phases.
+Higher-end motherboards have a higher number of Power Phases.

-Important Note: Some Motherboards Use VRM Doublers – True Phases vs Doubled Phases:
+Important Note: Some Motherboards Use VRM Doublers – True Phases vs. Doubled Phases:

-There is a difference between TRUE Power Phases and Doubled Power Phases.
+There is a difference between True Power Phases and Doubled Power Phases.

-TRUE Power Phases are the number of phases actually supported by the Pulse Width Modulator (Pulse Width Modulator – the controller for VRMs) without using Phase Doublers.
+TRUE Power Phases are the number of phases supported by the Pulse Width Modulator (Pulse Width Modulator – the controller for VRMs) without using Phase Doublers.

 Using Phase Doublers to increase the number of Power Phases of a motherboard is far less efficient than having TRUE Power Phases.